k78ma/quartz/content/ML/Applying Noise During Training.md

 tags:
   - dl
 date: 2025-12-22
+aliases:
-aliases: applying noise during training
+  - applying noise during training
+  - label smoothing
 ---
 [[Dropout]] can be interpreted as applying multiplicative [[Bernoulli Distribution|Bernoulli]] noise to the network activations.
 This leads to the idea of applying noise to other parts of the network during training to make the final more more robust.